AgustinAllamanoCosta/Pulpero/README.md

 - ✅ Add integration test of the core functions
 - ✅ Add more configuration options for nvim commands
 - ❌ Add unit test generation base of function and context
+- ❌ Add new test cases for pipelines
 - ✅ Add a live chat to interact with the model
 - ✅ Add context of the current file for better understanding
+- ❌ Node Js project analizer
+- 🚧 Improve model download process
+- 🚧 Add IDE project awernes
 - 🚧 Add live feedback
 - ✅ Add pairing mode as a companion for developing a feature
 - 🚧 Add the docker build and publish process to the CI pipeline
 - ❌ Add test on the CI pipeline
-- 🚧 Improve Neovim's UI
+- ✅ Improve Neovim's UI
 - ✅ Migrate to a DeepSeek
 - ✅ Automate the download of the DeepSeek gguf format model
 - 🚧 Add live feedback with audio for coding

-- refactor model download to be handle by the services
+- ✅ Refactor model download to be handle by the services
-- refactor all the model runner call to be handle by the service
+- ✅ Refactor all the model runner call to be handle by the service
+- ❌ Fix tool parsing multi params

 Add new type of tool definition to parse in the parser object with the code, move all the parser logic in the run_local_model and return a table with the code, tool definition to execute and the response of the model.
 In the function talk with the model only execute the tools if exist

 *References*: